-Six Montl June
+Nine Mon ths Ended

+Septem ber 30,

 2017 2016

-Expected dividend yield (1) % %
+Expected dividend yield (1) -% -%

 Expected stock price volatility (2) 22% 22%

 Risk-free interest rate (3) 1.8% 1.1%

 Expected life in years (4) 4.5 4.4

-(1) The expected dividend yield assumption is based on both the history and expectation of the Company's dividend payouts.
+(1) The expected dividend yield assumption was based on both the Company's historical and anticipated dividend payouts.
 Historically, the Company has not paid cash dividends on its Common Stock.

-(2) The determination of expected stock price volatility was based on both historical Common Stock prices and implied volatility from publicly traded options in the Common Stock.

-(3) The risk-free interest rate is based on the yield of a U.S. Treasury security with a maturity similar to the expected life of the award.

-(4) The expected life represents the Company's estimate of the weighted average period of time the SARs are expected to be outstanding (that is, the period between the service inception date and the expected exercise date).
+- (2) The determination of expected stock price volatility was based on both historical Common Stock prices and implied volatility from publicly traded options in the Common Stock. - (3) The risk-free interest rate was based on the yield of a U.S. Treasury security with a maturity similar to the expected life of the award. - (4) The expected life represents the Company's estimate of the weighted average period of time the SARs are expected to be outstanding (that is, the period between the service inception date and the expected exercise date).